|

 to Know About Sex, his fourth feature film, is a disjointed, erratic

-provocateur varying greatly in both quality, relevance and durability.
+provocateur, varying greatly in both quality, relevance and durability.

-(this goes particularly for the segments "What is Sodomy?" and "Why Do
+the segments "What is Sodomy?" and "Why Do Some Women Have Trouble

-Some Women Have Trouble Reaching an Orgasm?"), but when Allen's writing
+Reaching an Orgasm?").
+However, when Allen's writing occasionally

-sci-fi/military perspective, is a real treat.
+perspective, is a real treat.

 |